Back to top: Overview

 Part One.
 Theory

-The full theoretical implications will be given in the Digital Discourse website: this goes beyond the scope of the UGR as such, but forms its basic conceptual foundation.
+The full theoretical implications will be given in the Digital Discourse website: they go beyond the scope of the UGR as such, but they form its basic conceptual foundation.

 Back to top: Overview